For the 4th year in a row, Stillwater made the list of Top 10 Best Small Town Food Scenes in the US!

-Located just outside St. Paul on the Minnesota/Wisconsin border, Stillwater’s charming Main Street district offers a thriving foodie scene, trendy boutiques and many vintage shops, wineries, breweries, local artisans, river cruises, trolley tours, bike trails and festivals.
+Stillwater, MN – Located just outside St. Paul on the Minnesota/Wisconsin border, Stillwater’s charming Main Street district offers a thriving foodie scene, trendy boutiques and many vintage shops, wineries, breweries, local artisans, river cruises, trolley tours, bike trails and festivals.
 Those who stay overnight may feel the nostalgia of times past in this once bustling steamboat town and top lumber producer of the world.
-Today, Stillwater has new hotels and over 20 venues welcoming weddings, meetings, and leisure travelers year-round.
+Today, Stillwater welcomes leisure travelers year-round, has a great variety of lodging options from hotels, to AirBnBs, to charming Bed and Breakfasts, and over 20 venues welcoming perfect for hosting corporate meetings, conferences, reunions, and weddings.

 Stillwater, Minnesota has it all, from delightful outdoor sidewalk cafes, to romantic rooftop dining overlooking the scenic St. Croix River, to a speakeasy, to restaurants showcasing culinary trends, to cozy a pub with pull-tabs.
 To those who’ve visited or live in Stillwater, it’s likely no surprise to receive this “Best Food Scene” honor with 30 restaurants in just the downtown area alone, there’s never a shortage of places to choose from for breakfast, lunch or dinner.
 People are known to stroll between establishments trying an appetizer here and a cocktail there, making a full meal out of several stops on Main Street.
-There is even a Foodies on Foot culinary walking tour with guides and chef’s tableside talks; however, this tour is on pause due to COVID-19.
 The variety of food in a five-block radius crosses the globe and satisfies all cravings from sushi to burgers to wood-fired pizza.
 You’ll also find gluten-free, vegan, and vegetarian options on most menus, plus fun specialty smoking cocktails.

-“There is a really festive feeling as you walk through the streets to find your favorite deck, rooftop or patio this summer.
-This award is well-deserved as our hard-working, all locally owned businesses have been through a lot these last few months.”
-Christie Rosckes, Discover Stillwater Marketing Director
+“There is a really festive feeling as you walk through the streets to find your favorite deck, rooftop or patio.
+This award is well-deserved as our hard-working, all locally owned businesses have been through a lot in the past few years.”
+Jen McCormick, Tourism Specialist.

-The food scene extends to the culinary shops as well with proprietors of spices, teas, olive oils, cookware and even cooking classes perfect for a date night.
-Stillwater is also home to the well known Sara’s Tipsy Pies and Minnesota’s 6th largest craft brewery – Lift Bridge Brewing Company whose can designs quite often connect to the Stillwater community like the Warden’s Stout with the historic prison, Elevated Amber featuring hot air balloons, or Black Cherry Soda with our famous red trolleys on the cover.
-In addition, our local Aamodt’s Apple Farm has also created a line of hard ciders with infused flavors of ginger or semi-sweet apples.
+The food scene extends to the culinary shops as well with proprietors of spices, teas, olive oils and cookware Stillwater is also home to the well known Sara’s Tipsy Pies and Minnesota’s 6th largest craft brewery – Lift Bridge Brewing Company whose can designs quite often connect to the Stillwater community like the Warden’s Stout with the historic prison, Elevated Amber featuring hot air balloons, or Black Cherry Soda with our famous red trolleys on the cover.
+In addition, our local Thor’s Hard Cider, in partnership with Aamodt’s Apple Farm, has also created a line of hard ciders with infused flavors of ginger or semi-sweet apples.

-Tasty fare is celebrated year-round in Stillwater at several events from the Food Truck Extravaganza (Cancelled due to COVID-19), Grape Stomp Festival at Saint Croix Vineyards September 12-13, or Stillwater Harvest Fest celebrating Guinness World Record breaking giant pumpkins October 10-11.
+Tasty fare is celebrated year-round in Stillwater at several events from the Food Truck Extravaganza, Grape Stomp Festival at Saint Croix Vineyards in September or Stillwater Harvest Fest celebrating Guinness World Record breaking giant pumpkins in October.

 Visitors can experience food-themed attractions year-round by looking for wine pairing events at Domacin, whiskey tastings at Matchstick inside Hotel Crosby or signing up to try high tea or fondue at the historic Lowell Inn.
 Stillwater’s local chefs love to try new ideas, so follow your favorite eatery on social media for updates on new menu items or consider hosting private dining events for small groups (here’s a few venue tours).
 Discover Stillwater is encouraging visitors to also share pictures of their plates and libations using #discoverstillwater or chat with them on social media to help find where you’d like to go eat.

-Stillwater invites locals and travelers to experience the abundant dining scene and naturally beautiful riverside sights made even more accessible with the opening of the renovated historic lift bridge now converted from a highway to a multi-use trail.
-As of June 1st 2020, the final section of the St. Croix River Crossing Loop Trail connects Minnesota and Wisconsin spanning the St. Croix River over two bridges.
+Stillwater invites locals and travelers to experience the abundant dining scene and naturally beautiful riverside sights made even more accessible since the historic lift bridge was converted from a highway to a multi-use trail.
+The final section of the St. Croix River Crossing Loop Trail connects Minnesota and Wisconsin spanning the St. Croix River over two bridges.
 From the lift bridge, you can easily walk to all dining, shopping and attractions.
 Park once (most parking is free) and enjoy all that Stillwater has to offer on foot or bike.
-See what’s new in town (like a waterfront rooftop restaurant) and enter to win a Stillwater Staycation now through July 19th: www.DiscoverStillwater.com/staycation.